 View logs by using SQL statements

-If your RDS instance runs SQL Server 2012 or SQL Server 2016, execute the
+- If your RDS instance runs SQL Server 2016 or an earlier version, run the

 EXEC sp_rds_read_error_logs 0,1 ,'error'